 For decades, Kansas has been very committed to the development of a comprehensive network to support research, facilitate commercialization and to promote the adoption of new technologies in the state.
-Two state organizations are key for the development of new technology: The Kansas Department of Commerce Entrepreneur Technology Program, which works with start-up technology ventures; and the Kansas Bioscience Authority, which works with bioscience companies investing in Kansas.
+Two state organizations are key for the development of new technology: The Kansas Department of Commerce Innovation Growth Program, which works with start-up ventures and mature companies.

 Innovation Growth Program

-The Innovation Growth Program assists Kansas entrepreneurs and technology companies by providing intellectual property, technical expertise, research and other services designed to help new and existing technology companies grow and succeed.
+The Innovation Growth Program assists Kansas entrepreneurs, universities and technology companies by providing intellectual property, technical expertise, research and other services designed to help new and existing companies grow and succeed through advancing technology.
 The Program was created on July 1, 2011 as a partnership between the Kansas Department of Commerce and the statewide network of organizations that were part of the network operated by the former Kansas Technology Enterprise Corporation.
 While the program exists to help entrepreneurs and companies, its ultimate goal is to bring new technology jobs to the state of Kansas.

 The Program offers expertise in four basic areas: